koeunchoi/lab/_pages/openings.md

 ### Application for Undergraduate Research Assistants

 If you are an undergraduate student interested in our research and looking for research experience, please fill out our [UNDERGRADUATE RESEARCH ASSISTANT APPLICATION](https://goo.gl/forms/zkxeYU0viXr62Bui1) (Click).
-We have completed recruiting participants for Spring 2019, but we are still looking for students who are interested in joining the lab in the following semesters.
+We have completed recruiting research assistants for Spring 2019, but we are still looking for students who are interested in joining the lab in the following semesters.
 We will review your application and follow up with you regarding interview process.

 <figure>